makersacademy/chitter-challenge/README.md

 ## INTRODUCTION

-The aim of this project is to build a small Twitter clone that will allow the users to post messages to a public stream.
+The aim of this project was to build a small Twitter clone that will allow the users to post messages to a public stream.

 The project is provided by Makers Academy.
 It is the fourth weekend challenge and is the culmination of a week spent on the fundamentals of web app development with a database.
+It is written in ruby using the domain-specific framework, Sinatra.

 ## GETTING STARTED